Why are these health related businesses?

 All fees include GST and must be paid at the time you submit a request for registration.
 Applications or requests submitted without the correct fee will be returned to you.

-If you are a charity or community group, you can get a discount of 25% off the registration fee.
+If you are a charity or community group, you can get a discount off the registration fee.

 - Hairdresser only (may include temporary makeup) - No fee